rvflash/goup/README.md

 `goup` checks if there are any updates for imports in your module.
-It parses `go.mod` files to get dependencies with their used version and uses [go-git](https://github.com/src-d/go-git) to list remote tags.
+It parses `go.mod` files to get dependencies with their version, uses [go-git](https://github.com/src-d/go-git) to retrieve the list of remote tags and performs comparisons to advise to update if necessary.

 > For now, it doesn't update the go mod file.
 An option to force it is planned but for the moment,
-> the main purpose is using it as a linter.
+> the main purpose is using it as a linter in continuous integration or in development process.

 ## Features